The computer program CADAM was developed in the context, of the R&D activities, of the

 graphical form a synthesis of all results, (c) exchange data files that are exported to the

-spreadsheet program Microsoft Excel to allow further processing of the data and to produce
+spreadsheet program MS Excel to allow further processing of the data and to produce

 further plots that could be included in other documents.
 Hard copies of interactive graphical